expenture/Expense/README.md

 A variant kinds of pure objects are used in this app: [Value Objects](http://refactoring.com/catalog/replaceDataValueWithObject.html), [Parameter Objects](http://refactoring.com/catalog/introduceParameterObject.html) and so on.
 These objects lives under `app/objects`.

-### Service Modules

-Service Modules (or "Service Objects") encapsulate operations that are used widely over the application.
-These operations often meets one or more of the following criteria:

-- Complex.
-- Interacts with an external service.
-- Interacts with multiple models.
-- Not a core concern of the interacted model.

-These modules lives under `app/services`.

-### Transaction Categorizing
+#### `TransactionCategorySet`: Transaction Categorizing

-A class, `TransactionCategorySet`, is used to manage transaction categories, both for this app and each user.
+The `TransactionCategorySet` is used to manage transaction categories, both for this app and each user.

 Class methods `.hash` and `.hash=` can be used to get and set the category set defined by this app.